induktio/thinker/Details.md

 1. Network multiplayer TCP/IP and PBEM should be supported, however this receives less testing than the singleplayer configuration, so some issues might occur.
 In case of network problems, refer to other manuals on how to configure firewalls and open the necessary ports for multiplayer.
 2. Most notable limits in the game engine are 8 factions (one for native life), 512 bases, 2048 units, and 64 prototypes for each faction.
 These limits were fixed in the game binary at compilation time and are not feasible to change without a full open source port.
 3. Faction selection dialog in the game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
-4. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
-This will not affect randomly generated maps.
-However these rules are supported: `No terraforming`, `No colony pods can be built`, `No secret projects can be built` and `No technological advances`.
+4. Most custom settings in "Special Scenario Rules" should be supported even when starting new random maps.
+However these rules may cause inconsistent behaviour when used from the main menu: `No native life--fungus, mind worms, Planet, etc`, `Force current difficulty level`, and `Force player to play current faction`.
 5. While `collateral_damage_value` is set to 0, the game might still display messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.
 6. Maximum supported map size by Thinker is 256x256.
 This is a compile time constant, but it is also the largest map that the game interface will allow selecting.
 7. DirectDraw mode is not supported while using thinker.exe launcher.
 In this case the game may fail to start properly unless `DirectDraw=0` config option is used.